German submarine U-275: Service history

 After training with the 8th U-boat Flotilla, the boat became operational on 1 June 1943 when she was transferred to the 3rd flotilla.

 U-275 carried out a series of short voyages between Kiel in Germany and Bergen and Trondheim in Norway in August 1943.

 First patrol

 The boat's first patrol proper began when she departed Bergen on 4 September 1943.
 She entered the Atlantic Ocean after negotiating the gap between Iceland and the Faroe Islands.
 She was unsuccessfully attacked by a Lockheed Hudson southwest of Iceland.
 She reached La Pallice in occupied France on 28 October.

 Second patrol

 The boat's second foray was divided into a series of short bursts between La Pallice and Brest between November 1943 and April 1944.
-It was during one of these sallies that she sank the USS Leary, an American destroyer, on 24 December 1943.
+During one of these sallies, she sank the USS Leary, an American destroyer, on 24 December 1943.

 Another moment of drama came when the submarine was obliged to return to base on 3 January with the captain suffering from appendicitis.